Topic-specific policies

 An Information Security Management System as specified in ISO/IEC 27001 is a systematic approach to managing information risks, including the multitude of information security controls required to mitigate unacceptable risks plus other risk treatments: don’t forget that risks may be avoided, shared or accepted.
 The ISMS is a framework for managing them all, consistently.

 ISO/IEC 27001 Annex A briefly summarises/outlines the information security controls from [the second edition of] ISO/IEC 27002 on the basis that they are generally applicable good practices, worth considering.
 However, organisations are free to implement whichever controls they feel are appropriate and necessary to mitigate their unacceptable information risks.
-Variants of the Annex A controls may well be better, and in some cases entirely different control suites (such as the new third edition of ISO/IEC 27002, or the NIST Cyber Security Framework) are more appropriate.
+Variants of and extensions to the Annex A controls may well be better, and in some cases entirely different control suites (such as NIST’s Cybersecurity Framework) or combinations (blending, say, GDPR or PCI-DSS controls with ISO/IEC 27002) would be more appropriate.

-In practice, most organisations that adopt ISO/IEC 27001 also use Annex A and hence ISO/IEC 27002 as a general framework or structure for their controls, making various changes as necessary to suit their specific information risk treatment requirements.
+In practice, most organisations that adopt ISO/IEC 27001 also use Annex A and hence ISO/IEC 27002 as a general framework, basis or structure for their controls, making various changes as necessary to suit their specific information risks and risk treatment requirements.

 Status of the standard